SQream/sqream_docs/operational_guides/external_tables.rst

 Now, if we're happy with the results, we can convert the staged external table to a standard table

-Converting an external table to a standard database table
+Converting an External Table to a Standard Database Table
 ---------------------------------------------------------------

 :ref:`create_table_as` can be used to materialize an external table into a regular table.